How to Become A Scholar

 Do I need to submit an essay?
 If so, how many?

-• Yes, there are three short answer questions:
+• Yes, there are two short answer questions and one long answer question:

 Which transcript do I submit if I have attended multiple high schools?